jessicayuen/recipe-finder/README.md

 CMPUT301W13T13
 ===========

-Android project development for CMPUT 301.
+Android project development for University of Alberta's CMPUT 301.

 Please consult the wiki for a more detailed documentation.